executors/executors/explanatory.md

 copy of `f`.
 One consequence of this policy is that move-only callables must be passed by a proxy such as `std::reference_wrapper`.

 **Shape.** The first new parameter is `shape`, which describes the index space of the group of created execution agents.
-Currently, our proposal requires `executor_shape_t` to be an integral type, but we envision generalizing this to support higher-dimensional index spaces.
+Each agent in the group receives as a parameter to `f` a unique index, and the type of this index is `executor_index_t<Executor>`.
+Currently, our proposal requires `executor_shape_t` (and hence `executor_index_t`) to be an integral type, but we envision generalizing this to support higher-dimensional index spaces.

 **Factories.** The next two parameters are factories.
 The first is the `result_factory`, which we have already discussed.
 The second factory creates a